Joshua-Belousek/SmartRecipeRecommenderandMealPlanner/README.md

    - Input your nutritional goals (e.g., calories, protein, carbs, fat).

 3. **Meal Plan Generation**:
-   - The app will generate a weekly meal plan for you based on your preferences.
+   - The app will generate a weekly meal plan for you based on your preferences to an output file ".txt".

 4. **Shopping List**:
-   - After meal plan generation, the app will provide a shopping list with ingredients you need for the selected meals.
+   - After meal plan generation, the app will provide a shopping list with ingredients you need for the selected meals to the same output file ".txt".

 ## How to Run Tests